 Privacy policy

-Today, privacy and GDPR can seem like limiting factors when it comes to measuring the impact of digitalmarketing.
-There are no perfect solutions here, but it is possible to limit information loss.
-This is a complex topic, so to begin with, it may be wise to look at features suchas Google's"Consent mode" and"FacebookAPI."
+Today, privacy and the GDPR can seem like obstacles to measuring the effectiveness of digitalmarketing.
+While there are no perfect solutions here, it is certainly possible to minimize data loss.
+This is a broad topic, so to start with, it might be a good idea to look into features such as Google “Consentmode” Google the“FacebookAPI.”

 People land on my website, but then it goes quiet